wallee-payment/prestashop-8/README.md

-# PrestaShop 1.8 wallee Integration
+# PrestaShop 1.8 wallee Integration - ALPHA
 This repository contains the PrestaShop wallee payment module that enables the shop to process payments with [wallee](https://www.wallee.com).

 ##### To use this extension, a [wallee](https://app-wallee.com/user/signup) account is required.